Greek Lemon Chicken Soup

 - Chicken and chicken broth.
 You can make your own broth from a whole chicken and save the shredded chicken for the soup (which is my preferred method) or you can make them separately.

-- Egg yolks (omit for AIP).
+- Egg yolks.
 Egg yolks give the soup a big healthy fat boost, tons of added flavor, and some added yellow coloring.
 This really thickens the soup and makes it what it is!

 How to Make Greek Lemon Chicken Soup

-- Temper the eggs.
-In a small bowl whisk together the egg yolks until fully scrambled.
-Scoop out about a cup of hot broth from the soup.
+Step three.
 Slowly and carefully pour the cup of hot broth into the egg mixture while continuing to whisk.
-This will gently cook the egg yolks and make a thick sauce.
-Pour the yolk mixture into the rest of the soup and stir well to combine.
+Your the yolk mixture into the rest of the soup and stir well to combine.
 Remove from the heat.

 - Use fresh lemon.
 It makes a big difference in the flavor!